codecov/example-python/README.rst

 Frequently Asked Questions
 ==========================

-Whats the different between the codecov-bash and codecov-python uploader?
+What's the difference between the codecov-bash and codecov-python uploader?
 -------------------------------------------------------------------------

 As far as python is concerned, *nothing*.
 You may choose to use either uploader.
 Codecov recommends **using the bash uploader when possible** as it supports more unique repository setups.